‘E’ COMPANY, SPECIAL RESERVE BATTALION (formed 7/2/1942) More than half of this Coy lost their lives 11 Feb 1942.

 Ambush at South-West Bukit Timah (Sleepy Valley) 11 February 1942

-At 0100 hours on 11 February 1942, the battalion was positioned on a bare feature astride Jurong Road.
+At 0100 hours on 11 February 1942, the battalion was positioned on a bare feature astride Jurong Road ready for a dawn attack.
 Small arms fire could be heard at Bukit Timah Village, about a mile to the rear.
 Jurong Road was the only road on which to retire and this ran through Bukit Timah village.

 It was about this time that firing could be heard on the right flank where a British unit was located.
 At 0200 hours firing was also heard on the left flank.
 Major Saggers realized that he would have to get the battalion off this bare feature before first light or stand the chance of coming under attack from observed enemy small arms fire from the other slopes in the area.